drug-design/course/docs/chapters/peptidomimetics.md

 ### Peptide-Like Examples

-The first approach consists of successive modifications of the initial peptide, that will progressively reduce its peptide character in order to get a compound that is far enough from the starting reference.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/first-route-successive-modifications-peptide-46b6be5b'><i class='fa fa-play' aria-hidden='true'></i></button>The first approach consists of successive modifications of the initial peptide, that will progressively reduce its peptide character in order to get a compound that is far enough from the starting reference.
 *[nce]: New Chemical Entity: a compound not previously described.